Suzuki S-Presso: India

 The S-Presso sold in India is equipped a driver frontal airbag and ABS brakes.
 A front passenger airbag, seatbelt pretensioners and ISOFIX child seat anchorages were optional, the first two being made standard in early 2022.
 Updated versions of the S-Presso offer ESC on variants with an AGS option.
 The S-Presso does not offer side airbags or tyre-pressure monitoring.

-In H2 2022 the S-Presso for India was again crash tested by Global NCAP under its new protocol (similar to Bharat NCAP, based on Latin NCAP 2016) which now includes side-impact crash tests, but it was rated 1 star for adult occupants and 0 for toddlers.
+In H2 2022 the S-Presso for India was again crash tested by Global NCAP under its new protocol (similar to Latin NCAP 2016) which now includes side-impact crash tests, but it was rated 1 star for adult occupants and 0 for toddlers.